DHARANI200/weather/README.md

-download the code zip file
+download the code zip file <br>
-download the XAMPP & install it. paste the extracted zip file in the htdocs . create database name: news export the news.sql file
+download the XAMPP & install it.<br>
+paste the extracted zip file in the htdocs .<br>
+create database name: news<br>
+export the news.sql file